 John Rex Taylor III kept the company steady, effective, and innovative in the midst of this major change in American commerce and transportation, along with the dangers of the Great Depression and the Motor Carrier Act of 1935.
 Because of this act, today we boast the Motor Carrier number 022276, a true testament to our longstanding history in the Cincinnati transportation business.
 John Rex Taylor III’s legacy teaches us the timeless lessons that there is no such thing as a new economy, all economies are new, and that effectiveness always trumps efficiency.

 Bringing the company through the mid-century was John Rex Taylor III’s son, John Rex Taylor IV; or, Jack Taylor.
 Jack was the family’s first college graduate (Indiana University, 1949) and a proud member of General Patton’s Third Army in Europe.
 With the addition of warehousing, the company name changed again to its current Taylor Distributing Company.
 With customers like Jolly Rancher, York Candies, M&M Candies, and Vicks Cold Medicine, Taylor continued its dedication to food storage during a boom in the Candy industry.
 Jack Taylor also saw a major change in the development of Warehouse Management Systems.
 In the beginning, inventory control was done manually.
 Jack kept it all in his head.
 But in 1972, with a move to a new warehouse on nine acres of land on Sharon Road, the company saw its first automatic technology: the IBM System/34, running on RPG II, with 64KB of memory.
 Today, our warehouse runs on the organized and efficient Synapse by Zethcon.

 Under the current management—the sixth generation—the company formed a third business, Taylor Logistics Inc., a brokerage-based logistics offering integrated solutions.
-And after many years in the pool distribution business, Taylor ended its operation to focus fully on the drayage business, bringing us full circle to our heritage.
+And after many years in the pool distribution business, Taylor ended its operation to focus fully on the intermodal drayage business, bringing us full circle to our heritage.

-From its founding in 1850 to today, the Taylor companies have represented a steadfast, adaptive, and continuously improving business that has earned its longstanding reputation and defined the standards of logistics by committing to excellence in customer service and employee satisfaction.
+From its founding in 1850 to today, the Taylor companies have represented a steadfast, adaptive, and continuously improving business that has earned its longstanding reputation and defined the standards of intermodal drayage business by committing to excellence in customer service and employee satisfaction.